Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/Game Design Document.md

 # Game Description

 Set in a mystical forest.
 A fairy must travel through the forest and avoid the evil gnomes, poisonous mushrooms and cursed water.
 Fairy dust may be used as a weapon against the gnomes.
-There are 2 types of mushrooms, one is poisonous the other increases the fairy's score allowing them to move up levels to the final goal.
+The

 The main character is a colourful fairy who is kind and on a quest to find the magical potion at the end of the game .
 The user playing as the fairy must avoid obstacles and parkour their way through a tricky forest.
 The main character must reach the potion in time to heal their friend again as the poisonous mushrooms have already started to kick in.